belgort-clark/ctec-121-problem-set-9/README.md

 - Once you have completed each program, be sure to test it by running it.
 - Make sure that you are getting the expected results.
 - Stage, commit and push your work back to GitHub.

+If you have any questions, please ask them in the #questions channel on Slack.
+I'm happy to assist.